From Geometry to Topology: Inverse Theorems for Distributed Persistence: Theoretical Results

-In this section, we show how many distributed invariants suffice to determine the isometry type of a point cloud.
+In this section, we show how distributed persistence can be used to reconstruct the isometry type of a metric space.
 This provides an answer to Problem \ref{prob:prob1}.
 To help motivate this result, we consider the simple cases of $k=2$ and $k=3$.

-\begin{lemma} All of our $\lambda$ are $2$-distributed.
-Moreover, the knowledge of $\lambda_2$ determines the isometry type of $X$. \end{lemma} \begin{proof} Regardless of the invariant used, it is possible to read off the distances between any pair of points in $X$.
-This determines the embedding of $X$ up to rigid isometry (see \cite{singer2008remark}), and hence the Rips and \v{C}ech filtrations. \end{proof}
+\begin{lemma} For all of our invariants, $\Lambda_{2}$ determines the isometry type of $X$, and hence also $\lambda(X)$. \end{lemma} \begin{proof} For each invariant, the distance between two points $x,y \in X$ can be read off of $\lambda({x,y})$, so $\Lambda_{2}$ records all the pairwise distances between points in $X$, and hence the metric $d_{X}$.
+The metric then determines the Rips or \v{C}ech complex of $X$ as an abstract metric space.
+When considering the \v{C}ech complex of a point cloud $X$ in Euclidean space, the metric determines the embedding of $X$ up to Euclidean isometry (see \cite{schoenberg1935remarks}), and hence the \v{C}ech filtration. \end{proof}

 Setting $k=3$ is sufficient to break the implication of an isometry.